 The mention of comic books usually brings to mind images of masked crusaders in capes and tights, with some sort of superhuman power(s); comics has become nearly synonymous with superheroes.
 However, there is a plethora of fantastic comic series out there that don’t feature superheroes at all.
 It’s not that we don’t love spandex-clad vigilantes, but when comic book writers don’t have those superhero tropes to rely on, they tend to come up with some highly original and compelling concepts (as evidenced below).

-Here’s our ultimate list of the 21 best non-superhero comics, which proves that there really is a comic for everyone.
+Here’s our ultimate list of the best non-superhero comics of all time(in no particular order), which proves that there really is a comic for everyone.

 Writer: Brian K. Vaughan

 One of my personal all-time favorites, Saga is the story of two star-crossed lovers who started out as soldiers in opposing armies in an interplanetary war.
 It begins with the birth of their daughter, Hazel, who narrates most of the tale as they flee across space from the government and its hired bounty hunters.
 With a wildly imaginative plot (we’re talking a lie-detecting cat, people with televisions for heads, and a forest that grows autonomous spaceship-trees) and absolutely stunning artwork, this series is a must-read for all comic book fans, as well as an ideal starting point for those who are new to the world of comics.
 I hate to gush, but seriously, this is just amazing for so many reasons – not least of which is the fact that the first volume features breastfeeding on the cover.

 Artist: Nick Dragotta